 Annual bonuses exist to reward contribution to the business during the year above the level expected for being in receipt of a salary.
-They should be clearly linked to business targets, ideally through the financial and non-financial KPIs reported in the Strategic Report.
+They should be clearly linked to business targets, through the financial and strategic KPIs reported in the Strategic Report.
 Where other measures are chosen, these should be explained and justified.